Search Results Help

 can be found here.

-register - see here for more details of how entries are
+spouse but of little value otherwise - see here for more details of how entries are organised into pages

 you to another page with further details